 The human papillomavirus (HPV) is a common virus that can spread through sexual contact.
 While some HPV infections may resolve by themselves, others can persist and increase the risk of certain cancers.
 To reduce this risk, people can receive an HPV vaccine that helps protect against several strains of HPV.
 These include strains that can cause warts and strains that can cause cancer.

 Sexually transmitted infections (STIs) are infections that a person can get after intimate skin-to-skin contact with another person.
-There are at least 20 different STIs borne by viruses, bacteria, and parasites that can transmit via sexual contact.
-Of these, HPV is the
+There are at least

 In addition to routine testing and practicing safer sex methods, receiving the HPV shot can help reduce the risk of HPV infections that can result in genital warts and HPV-related cancers.

 In this article, we will discuss the safety and efficacy of HPV shots and who should consider receiving the vaccine.

 HPV vaccines contain virus-like particles that closely resemble particles on HPV’s surface.
 These illicit a strong immune response, enabling a person to produce high levels of antibodies against HPV, which provides effective protection.

 Safety reviews for these vaccines, published in